 Parental Alienation- The Increasing Threat to Family

-As modern family structures have become increasing complex in today’s society, so too has the threat of parental alienation.
+As modern family structures have become increasingly complex in today’s society, so too has the threat of parental alienation.
 Parental alienation occurs when one parent influences the child against the other parent.
-This usually happens when the both parties are seeing the children on a regular basis but are separated and no longer living together.
-Unfortunately, in most cases this kind of emotional manipulation is unknown to both the child and the parent before it becomes a serious issue.
+This usually happens when both parties are seeing the children on a regular basis but are separated and no longer living together.
+Unfortunately, in most cases, this kind of emotional manipulation is unknown to both the child and the parent before it becomes a serious issue.

 How does Parental Alienation occur?

 When parents have ended a relationship or marriage involving children, often this process of transition can leave one or both parties feeling hurt, distressed, and unable to responsibly process emotions.
 In situations where there has been a breakdown of trust between the parental parties, often these emotions will affect interactions with the child.
 This can cause destructive attitudes towards one parent which the child may subconsciously align with.
 Although Parental Alienation is sometimes intended for retribution, in most cases this is done unintentionally.

 What can I do to prevent Parental Alienation?

 Essentially, collaboration is key.
 The best process to avoid parental alienation is to engage with the Family Dispute Resolution (FDR) effectively.
 When both parties come together for mediation, this provides a great platform for issues to be raised and arrangements to be made in an environmentally aware of the children.
 In most circumstances of FDR, the parties are able to reach an agreement regarding the children which achieves the best outcome for the whole family.

 Read More: Who Gets Animals in Divorce Proceedings?